Carbon dioxide emissions calculator

 3 Source: Various studies from around the world; averaged

-4 Source: University of Chicago study, May 2006
+4 Source: Diet, Energy and Global Warming - Gidon Eshel and Pamela Martin.
+University of Chicago study, May 2006

 5,6,7 Source: USA Environmental Protection Agency